 - Lifestyle factors including excessive alcohol, smoking, sedentary lifestyle and obesity.

-“You may feel great, but everyone needs to take preventive measures to ensure that they continue to feel great,” says Beck.
-“Get regular screenings, try to eat more fiber, exercise regularly, eliminate tobacco and monitor your alcohol intake, discuss your health with your PCP and you’ll continue to avoid becoming a statistic.”
+You may feel great, but everyone needs to take preventive measures to ensure that they continue to feel great.
+Get regular screenings, try to eat more fiber, exercise regularly, eliminate tobacco and monitor your alcohol intake.
+By continuing to discuss your health regularly with your primary care provider, you’ll avoid becoming a statistic.

 Editor's note: This article was originally published on March 5, 2014.